P R O F I L E

 Miles Overn

-Singer/songwriter and r&b/jazz guitarist
+Singer/songwriter and r&b / smooth jazz guitarist

 Miles Overn has been playing weekly in the Okanagan Valley for most of the 20+ years he has lived here.
 Whether being the lead soloist for jazz trios, playing in other small combos, fronting a smooth jazz quartet, or leading worship on Sunday mornings, he has spent years here, and down on the coast previously, getting up on stage and creating music with other gifted players.